vokrik/momence/README.md

 For frontend, I've added just unit tests, because for an app of this size, the integration tests might be too much.
 To run them, run `npm test` in the `client` folder.

-I've spent around 9 hours on this project - I think the most time-consuming part was everything but coding :).
-I spend quite some time with setting up the project & tooling (to be honest, I don't do that every day, so I had to refresh my memory a bit) and deployment to netlify, which I have never worked before and where I got a bit stuck on bundling the apidoc to the lambda function.
-Overall the coding itself was around 5 hours (including the tests) and it was quite fun.